Gazo93/EEG_measurements_RealvsVE/README.md

 Columns in dataset:
 - DAY: Values 1 to 5
 - PARTICIPANT: 1 to 15
-- HOUR: Time monitored for the different phases of the experiment
+- PHASE OF THE DAY: Time monitored for the different phases of the experiment
 - ENVIRONMENT: RE= Real Environment; VR= Virtual Environment
 - LIGHT: Condition tested: DL = Daylight / DL+EL = Electrical lighting
 - SCENARIO: